 For a while there, I did wonder why I wanted the surgery but one week on and I’m doing okay.
 I’ve had one week of discomfort for an issue that had been niggling at me for 18 months.

-Anyone reading this that is suffering from an issue that you’re embarrassed about – please go to the doctors and get it checked out.
+Anyone reading this that is suffering from an issue after giving birth that you’re embarrassed about – please go to the doctors and get it checked out.
 Remember – doctors look at different lady gardens, winkys, boobies and bumholes every day.
 What’s going to make yours special?
 For a short amount of your own pain/embarrassment/discomfort, it really is worth getting it sorted.